 When Abraham Lincoln was asked why – with his obvious interest in religious matters and his familiarity with the Bible – he did not join a church, he replied:

 “When any church will inscribe over its altars as its sole qualification for membership, the Savior’s condensed statement for the substance of both law and gospel, ‘Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and thy neighbor as thyself,’ that church will I join with all my heart and soul.” – from Carl Sandburg’s Introduction to Lincoln’s Devotional

 Many in Sonoma County think of themselves as “spiritual,” though not necessarily as “religious.”
 That may be why on any given Sunday, no more than 8% of Petaluma residents attend church.
 It’s not that the other 92% or so do not hunger for something transcendent.
 However, they usually do not see the institutional church as the answer to their quest.
 Many may have spent years going to church, but find they are still seek something more.
 Some of them have been wounded by the very institutions that offered healing.
 Google+

 Why the Vine?

-The Vine Church of Petaluma is the dream of people who want to experience both the love of God, as well as the love of other people – while at the same time – follow the teachings of Jesus.
+The Vine Church of Petaluma is the dream of people who want to experience the love of God as well as the love of other people while following the teachings of Jesus.
 We are more interested in a spiritually healthy community than the usual trappings of an institutional church.
 We want to emphasize relationship over religion.
 Simple.
 Non-judgmental.
 You might say we aspire to be the church that Abraham Lincoln might join.

 The Vine offers a safe place to explore ultimate questions, connect with God and with others and receive spiritual healing.
 We design our services especially for those who are facing trials, tensions, or transitions.